pl909/VLAGen/README.md

 ![alt text](https://github.com/pl909/VLAGen/blob/main/labeldiagram.png?raw=true)

+Above, the data pipeline is depicted generating and scoring trajectories for picking a Fanta can (out-of-distribution) with distractors.

 * **Magnitude-Based Filtering:** Filters out low-action trajectories to mitigate catastrophic idling behavior.
 * **Fine-tuning and Preference Optimization:** Supports both fine-tuning and preference optimization (using KTO) of OpenVLA using the generated data.
 KTO for reference: https://arxiv.org/abs/2402.01306